back to latest articles

 Technology can attract customers with convenience and features, but brand loyalty keeps them coming back.
 A purpose-driven brand that is integrated into every aspect of digital transformation—from customer interactions to product design—ensures that customers see their bank as more than a transactional entity.
 Brand loyalty, rooted in a meaningful purpose, offers a sustainable competitive advantage, securing the bank’s position in a fast-evolving digital landscape.

 Effective strategy for the digital transformation in banking is the crucial factor determining whether a financial company will lose it all or strengthen its position in the market.
 A product that doesn't carry any value or benefit to facilitate people's daily lives will not be viewed as a necessity.
-Global digitization and the post-pandemic have completely changed the rules of the game in the financial industry.
+Global digitalization and the post-pandemic have completely changed the rules of the game in the financial industry.
 When the primary goal was to make a profit, it was enough with a product, business model and market distribution to ensure the company's success.
 Now it doesn't work that way anymore, we need empathy and purpose-driven strategy to create a powerful digital brand.

 In the digital age, digital branding becomes the main advantage and successful digital products are differentiated by the experience, benefit, and value they provide.
 That's why in the UXDA we define the digital success formula by adding some very important elements to the traditional operational model.
 The scale in which a financial business integrates these key factors defines the success potential of its digital financial products.